JCSS-PMC/PMC/part-02/wave-loads.md

 Impact forces associated with a slam induced whipping response can be reasonably predicted by 2D and 3D methods.
 However, some of the rigorous treatments that are available are CPU time consuming.

 For ships with non-vertical hull-sides in high waves, slamming loads are important.
 The dominating force is the added mass force.
-A state-of-the-art review of studies on slamming, including theories, numerical methods, elastic responses due to impact loads and stochastic modelling, is given by Mizoguchi and Tanizawa (1996).
+A state-of-the-art review of studies on slamming, including theories, numerical methods, elastic responses due to impact loads and stochastic modelling, is given by {cite}`MizoguchiTanizawa1996`.

 Ship hull vibrations are often due to propeller cavitation.